Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 ## Objectives

-Learn how to quickly configure, install and run your Discovery and Traceability agents with basic configuration using Axway Central CLI.
+Learn how to quickly configure, install, and run your Discovery and Traceability agents with basic configuration using Axway Central CLI.

 To configure the agent, Axway Central CLI and Amplify platform connectivity are required.

-1. The configuration of the agent can be performed from any machine having access to Amplify platform (<https://platform.axway.com>) and a graphical environment.
+1. Configure the agent from any machine that has access to the Amplify platform (<https://platform.axway.com>) and a graphical environment.
-2. Once the configuration is complete, the agents and its configuration must be copied to the Gateway machine so that it can use the API Manager APIs and access the event logs or open traffic logs.
+2. Once the configuration is complete, the agent(s) and its configuration must be copied to the Gateway machine so that it can use the API Manager API's and access the event logs or open traffic logs.

 ## Agent configuration machine pre-requisites

-* any machine (Windows / Linux / Mac) where:
+* Any machine (Windows / Linux / Mac) where:
-    * you can access platform.axway.com and login.axway.com on port 443
+    * You can access platform.axway.com and login.axway.com on port 443
-    * you can install and run Axway Central CLI (node.js module)
+    * You can install and run Axway Central CLI (node.js module)
-    * you can Access npm package (for installing Axway CLI)
+    * You can access the npm package (for installing Axway CLI)
-    * you can install OpenSSL
+    * You can install OpenSSL
-    * there is a graphical environment
+    * There is a graphical environment
-    * you can use Kubernetes 1.19 (Helm install only)
+    * You can use Kubernetes 1.19 (Helm install only)
-* an Amplify platform user account that have the **Platform Administrator** and **Central Admin** roles.
+* An Amplify platform user account that has the **Platform Administrator** and **Central Admin** roles

 ## Agent runner machine pre-requisites

-The agents are running on the same machine as the Gateway or API Manager are when the Gateway is deployed in a classic mode.
+The agents run on the same machine as the gateway or API Manager when the gateway is deployed in a classic mode.

-The agents are running on the same Docker environment as the Gateway or API Manager when the Gateway is deployed in EMT mode.
-Note that traceability agent needs to use the same volume where the event logs or open traffic logs are written by the Gateway (refer to `anm` container)
+The agents run on the same Docker environment as the Gateway or API Manager when the gateway is deployed in EMT mode.

+{{< alert title="Note" color="primary" >}}The Traceability Agent must use the same volume where the event logs or open traffic logs are written by the Gateway (refer to `anm` container).
+{{< /alert >}}

-The agents need access to the platform urls described here: [Administer API Manager network traffic](/docs/connect_manage_environ/connect_api_manager/network-traffic-apimanager) either directly or via a proxy.
+The agents must have access to the platform URLs described in [Administer API Manager network traffic](/docs/connect_manage_environ/connect_api_manager/network-traffic-apimanager) either directly or via a proxy.

 ## Configure the agents with Axway Central CLI

-To configure the agents, we will use Axway Central CLI.
-This CLI will ask you questions about your Gateway installation, the service account that need to be used to ensure the connectivity from the agent to Amplify platform and where to store the discovered API in the Amplify Platform
+To configure the agents, use Axway Central CLI.
+This CLI will prompt you for answers regarding your Gateway installation, the service account used to ensure the connectivity from the agent to Amplify platform, and where to store the discovered APIs in the Amplify platform.

-### Step 1: install Axway Central CLI
+### Step 1: Install Axway Central CLI

 Follow the instructions described in [Install Axway Central CLI](/docs/integrate_with_central/cli_central/cli_install/).

-You can validate your installation is correct by running: `axway central --version`
+You can validate that your installation is correct by running: `axway central --version`

 ### Step 2: Folder preparation

 Create an empty directory where Axway CLI will generate files.
 Run all Axway Central CLI from this directory.

-### Step 3: Identify yourself to Amplify Platform with Axway CLI
+### Step 3: Identify yourself to Amplify platform with Axway CLI

-To use Central CLI to log in with your Amplify Platform credentials, run the following command:
+Run the following command to use Central CLI to log in with your Amplify platform credentials:

 ```shell
 axway auth login